SJTU-IPADS/HEDB/docs/install.md

 sudo -u postgres pg_prove unit-test.sql
 ```

-# Security
+# Security Concerns

 1. IV

-The IV should be a random number when inserting the data.
+The IV should be a random value when inserting the data.

-For anonymized replay, you can add the masking rule id as part of the IV.
+For anonymized replay, you can add the masking rule ID as part of the IV.

 2. Encryption Key

-Likewise, you should use the random number as the encryption key.
+Likewise, you should use the random value as the encryption key, not hard-coded one.